 Reflections on Shark Diving

 We hung out back at the shop talking with Hugo and Thibault for a while.
 They were the sort of people who you instantly gravitated to.
 After just a few hours, we felt more like friends than clients.
 I believed them when they said Blue Life could be our new diving home in Playa Del Carmen.
+If you’re scuba diving in Cancun, most shops have day trips down to Playa Del Carmen for shark diving, but I would ask questions if they operate their own boat or partner with area dive shops.

 Playa Del Carmen is a charming city filled with life and vibrancy and is the gateway to dive the Yucatan.
 The ferry to Cozumel gives you easy access to Cozumel drift diving.
 It’s just a short trip by car to dive the cenotes of Tulum.
 Blue Life even runs cenote trips including some that are farther north than most Tulum companies service.
 We are definitely heading back to Playa Del Carmen for more diving, more Riviera Maya excursions, and to see our friends at Blue Life again.